lamat1111/QuilibriumScripts/README.md

 ## This is a script to auto-install your Quilibrium node in the easiest way.

+*This guide is unofficial and made just to support the project*

 **&#x2661; Want to say thank you?**

 Apart from using my referral links below for Cherryservers, you can buy me a cup of something with a small donation, here is my ERC-20 address